jadounrahul/kartsnms/doc/Extensions/Applications.md

 3. [The agent](Agent-Setup.md).

-The monitoring of applications could be added before or after the hosts have been added to LibreNMS.
+The monitoring of applications could be added before or after the hosts have been added to KartsNMS.

 If multiple methods of collection are listed you only need to enable one.